How teenagers use media

 Common concerns about teenagers and internet use

 You might be concerned about your child’s safety on the internet.
 You can help keep your child safe by keeping up to date with the latest technologies and social networking sites and by:

 - talking to her regularly about what she’s doing to keep safe online

-- encouraging him to talk to you if he’s experiencing social difficulties
+- encouraging her to talk to you if she’s having social difficulties

 - knowing the policies of your child’s school on cyberbullying and cybersafety.

 Most teenagers don’t find it difficult to stay away from the internet for several days at a time.
-But excessive solitary media use – that is, if your child plays a lot of games online by herself – can lead to her becoming isolated and having less contact with friends and family.
+But too much solitary media use – that is, if your child plays a lot of games online by himself – can lead to him becoming isolated and having less contact with friends and family.
 It might even aggravate existing attention disorders.

 If you’re worried about the amount of time your child spends playing computer games, try the following: